China Financial Futures Exchange

-The China Financial Futures Exchange (CFFEX), is a futures exchange established in Shanghai on September 8, 2006—with the approval of the State Council and the authorization of China Securities Regulatory Commission (CSRC).
+The China Financial Futures Exchange (CFFEX) is a futures exchange established in Shanghai on September 8, 2006—with the approval of the State Council and the authorization of China Securities Regulatory Commission (CSRC).
 It is a joint venture of the Zhengzhou Commodity Exchange, Shenzhen Stock Exchange and the Shanghai Futures Exchange.

+History

+2006-2009

+The China Financial Futures Exchange (CFFEX) was established in Shanghai on September 8, 2006 with the approval of the State Council and the authorization of China Securities Regulatory Commission (CSRC).
+Entities involved in its founding included the Shanghai Futures Exchange, Zhengzhou Commodity Exchange, Dalian Commodity Exchange, Shanghai Stock Exchange, and Shenzhen Stock Exchange.
+As of July 2007, it was preparing for the launch of stock index futures and options, and studying on financial derivatives, with the aim of creating a derivatives exchange center.
+In early 2008, CFFEX had approved 65 members futures company, while being involved in "mock trading" on its exchange.